rust-lang/rfcs/text/0000-destructuring-assignment.md

 Note that `#[non_exhaustive]` must be taken into account properly: enums marked `#[non_exhaustive]` may not have their variants destructured, and structs marked `#[non_exhaustive]` may only be destructured using `..`.

+Patterns must be irrefutable.
+In particular, only slice patterns whose length is known at compile- time, and the trivial slice `[..]` may be used for destructuring assignment.

+As expected from the desugaring, the default binding modes of normal `let` destructuring applying.

 ## Diagnostics